By Chuck Martindale

-Our son is now 36 years old, owns his own home and business, and has two beautiful children.
+At this writing, our son now owns his own home and has a very successful business, and he has two beautiful children.
 It took years for his rehabilitation; he had to learn to read again, and how to use words–but the best news is that he is a born-again believer in Jesus Christ–another miracle!

 While I was waiting on our reuniting, I felt led to missions.
 I knew that I was not saved only to go to church on Sundays and sit in a pew.
 Several mission associations required college, and language skills.
 Then I learned about a man name Charles Chatman in Missouri, who had been going to Haiti for more than 20 years.
 When I reached him, he asked me if I wanted to go to Haiti.
 All I remember is saying yes.

 That was in 1999.
 Since November of that year I have made 100+ trips to Haiti.
 I have had the privilege to help build many churches, orphanages, and a widows’ home, and to help feed thousands of starving Haitians, take many medical teams and VBS teams to Haiti, but most of all to share the love of Christ in a country that is filled with voodoo.
 I had prayed that God would show me what He had saved me for, and on the first trip I knew this was my calling.
-It wasn’t long after this first trip that the Lord restored my marriage, and my wife received Jesus Christ and was able to forgive me.
-Our oldest son, who did not know the Lord, now is 46 years old and received Jesus in 2007.
-He graduated from college in 2014, and is now working in Gainesville FL.
+It wasn’t long after this first trip that the Lord restored my marriage and my wife was able to forgive me.
+Our oldest son, who did not know the Lord and was saved from certain destruction just as his brother was, received Jesus in 2007.
+He went on to graduate from college in 2014, is married and has a wonderful family, and is now working in Gainesville FL.